GDPR in health and social care

 Industry organisations need to uphold the integrity of healthcare data, as well as ensuring cyber resilience and business continuity in the event of a data breach.

-Healthcare providers and their supply chain must identify and test incident response management plans to protect their core business functions in the event of a cyber incident, thereby preserving critical infrastructure.
+Healthcare providers must create and implement incident response plans to protect core business functions and critical infrastructure in case of a cyber incident.

 GDPR compliance checklist

-A checklist has been provided for healthcare organisations in accordance with NHS Digital guidance that details the steps needed to achieve compliance and how organisations might look to implement these changes.
+A checklist has been provided for healthcare organisations to help them comply with NHS Digital guidance and implement the necessary changes.

 Organisations must establish a GDPR compliance programme and demonstrate compliance.
 There are six elements of accountability that must be implemented to achieve full GDPR compliance, making this the most comprehensive element to achieve.